Privacy, explained simply

 Sharing and sub-processors

-• Stripe (payment processing) — United States.
+- Stripe (payment processing), United States.
 We do not store full card details.

 International transfers

 Our sub-processors are primarily located in the United States.
-Where personal information is transferred outside Australia, we take reasonable steps to ensure compliance with the Australian Privacy Principles (APP 8), including:
+Where personal information is transferred outside your country, we put in place safeguards appropriate to the transfer, including:

-• Encryption of data in transit (TLS) and at rest.
+- Encryption of data in transit (TLS) and at rest, and regular review of sub-processor security practices.

 Security